 In contrast, strategies that are less targeted can yield a lower answer rate.
 For example, plugging a general purpose knowledge base into the Fallback dialog is an option, but it could yield a low answer rate.

-Selecting the knowledge base to search on the KnowledgeAI interaction
+Selecting the knowledge bases to search on the KnowledgeAI interaction

 • Message When Results Not Found: Enter the message to send to the consumer when there is no response returned from the knowledge base search.
 This might be due to no articles being found or due to a failed search.
 If you don't want this message to be sent, enter "BLANK_MESSAGE".